 Name Last modified Size

-MuntsOS is a stripped down Linux distribution that includes a small compressed root file system within the kernel binary itself.
+MuntsOS is a stripped down Linux distribution that includes a small compressed root file system within the kernel image binary itself.
 At boot time the file system is unpacked into RAM and thereafter the system runs entirely in RAM.
-The kernel image file, including the compressed root file system, runs about 9 MB.
+The kernel image file, including the compressed root file system, runs about 10 MB.

-First, if /boot/tarballs exists, any gzip tarballs in it will be extracted on top of the root file system.
+First, if /boot/tarballs exists, any gzip tarball files (.tgz) in it will be extracted on top of the root file system.
 Typically you would use this mechanism for customized /etc/passwd, .ssh/authorized_keys, and similiar files.

-Second, the system startup script /etc/rc will install any Debian package files found in /boot/packages.
+Second, if /boot/packages exists, any Debian package files (.deb) in it will be installed into the root file system.
 Note that packages from the Debian project will probably not work with MuntsOS.
 Packages should be built specifically for MuntsOS.
 (The .deb package file format is simply convenient to use, as it is supported by BusyBox.)

-Thirdly, the system startup script /etc/rc can be configured via a kernel command line option to search for a directory called autoexec.d in various places, such as SD card, USB flash drive, USB CD-ROM or NFS mount.
-If autoexec.d is found, each executable program or script in it is executed.
-Programs, scripts and self-extracting shell archives placed in autoexec.d can reconfigure the system for special purposes and/or extend it by unpacking and installing programs and libraries to the root file system in RAM.
+Thirdly, the system startup script /etc/rc can be configured via a kernel command line option to search for a subdirectory called autoexec.d in various places, such as SD card, USB flash drive, USB CD-ROM or NFS mount.
+If an autoexec.d subdirectory is found, each executable program or script in it will be executed.
+Self-extracting shell archives placed in autoexec.d can reconfigure the system for special purposes and/or extend it by unpacking and installing programs and libraries to the root file system in RAM.

 The Thin Server is a system design pattern that is little more than a network interface for a single I/O device.
 Ideally, a Thin Server will be built from a cheap and ubiquitous network microcomputer like the Raspberry Pi.
 The software must be easy to install from a user's PC or Mac without requiring any special programming tools.
 It must be able to run headless, administered via the network.
 It must be able to survive without orderly shutdowns, and must not write much to flash media.
 It must provide a network based API (Application Programming Interface) using HTTP as a lowest common denominator.